 This is the only way in which a public body may demand a deposit.

-The public body may close the request after a making a demand for a deposit if:
+The public body may close the request after making a demand for a deposit if:

 The requester does not accept and pay the required percentage of the estimated fee within 60 days; or

-The requester does not negotiate in good faith with the public body to reduce the fee estimate.
+The requester does not negotiate in good faith with the public body to reduce the proposed fee after a fee estimate has been provided.

 Paper records

-No charge up to x pages (100?) (may combine requester’s requests over x amount of time (30 days?) to consider as “one” request for this purpose).
+No charge for up to x pages (100?) (may combine requester’s requests over x amount of time (30 days?) to consider as “one” request for this purpose).

-After that, set amount per page (e.g. like other states & at 25 cents per page as per OR counties/ORS 205.320(1)(d)(B)).
+After that, set amount per page (e.g. like other states or at 25 cents per page as per OR counties/ORS 205.320(1)(d)(B)).

 Requester tiers – charging requesters based on who they are